qinbatista/PlayQExercise/README.md

 - The `Job System` can compute relative actions with users if we want.

 > For example, If some phantasms are 1000m away from users, we can disable these phantasms for saving hardware resources.
-It is all parallel, we can do as much computation as we can with action code here.
+It is all parallel, we can do as much computation as we can in job system.

-## Extra Improvement(Experimental)
-The time complexity of extra users' data and SendPhantasmBehaviorEvent is O(n), and only PhantasmJob is O(1).
-Extra data one by one from mid-layer and given to our Job system one by one is O(n).
-The event System is the same, even though it looks like 1 line code, actually delegates just stack all functions and call them one by one.
-As phantasms will not influence users, they can be regarded as sub-scene.
-In this case, we can use the DOTS system to import 10,000 phantasms without any performance issues.
-But the DOTS system is still developing by Unity, so it might be risky.

 ## Pseudocode
 ### PhantasmsManager